Robert A. Winn Excellence in Clinical Trials: Career Development Award (Winn CDA)

 Program Details

-The program kicks off with a virtual orientation in October and an in-person 4.5-5-day intensive workshop titled the Robert A. Winn Diversity in Clinical Trials: Design and Implementation of Clinical Trials in partnership with the American Association for Cancer Research® (Winn-AACR DICT Workshop) from November 18-22, 2024 in Richmond, VA.
+The program kicks off with a virtual orientation in October and an in-person 4.5-5-day intensive workshop titled the Robert A. Winn Excellence in Clinical Trials: Design and Implementation of Clinical Trials in partnership with the American Association for Cancer Research® (Winn-AACR DICT Workshop) in November 2025 (dates TBA).
 The workshop imparts essential knowledge about clinical trials design, development, implementation, and community engagement.

 Scholars then participate in a two-year Community-Oriented Clinical Trialist (COCT) curriculum that offers thorough training in clinical research design and community engagement methods.
 The curriculum includes weekly or bi-weekly scholars forums, community engagement assignments, and a capstone project where scholars develop a mentored research protocol.